TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 Hover states usually indicate to a website visitor using a pointing device that an element is interactive.
 CSS animations are very convenient to create animations when the user hovers on SVG elements.
 CSS easily allow changing the color of a button, scaling the clickable element, or even morphing an icon to another shape.

 In [to icon](https://www.toicon.com/) project for instance, hover states use the CSS scaling property on SVG.
-To [icon] is a site where you can download high quality icons series for free.
+To [icon] is a site where you can download high-quality icons series for free.

 <!-- Place here the live example -->
 ![to-icon placeholder](05-18-svganimation/toicon.png)

 ### Logo animations

 You may want to add animations to your logo to make it unique and personal.
+Find below an example of the animated logo for our [upcoming cocktails site](https://theartificial.com/blog/2018/05/13/cocktails-website.html).

 ![Cocktails animated logo](05-18-svganimation/cocktails.svg)

 ### Illustrated animations

-You may want to use CSS animation on line drawings like [Polygon did with a ps4](https://www.polygon.com/a/ps4-review/ps4-review/), or for looping sceneries wether they are abstract or figurative sequences.

-Find our P animated illustration for the 36 Days of type challenge.
+You may want to use CSS animation on line drawings, or for looping sceneries whether they are abstract or figurative sequences.
+Find below an animation for our P letter originally designed for the [36 Days of type challenge](https://www.instagram.com/veryartificial/).

 ![P animated logo](05-18-svganimation/popcorn.svg)

 ## Conclusion

-CSS animations are not ideal to animate photo-realistic and organic effects, or for designing a complex sequence of interactions but they provide an easy solution for scalable vectorial animation on the web.
-It is a lightweight technology, broadly supported on the web that is also future-proof.
+CSS animations are not ideal to animate a complex sequence of interactions but they provide an easy solution for scalable vectorial animation on the web.
+It is a lightweight and future-proof technology, broadly supported on web browsers.
 CSS provides an easy way to control time features like keyframes, duration, iteration, easing, and delay.
 The language easily allows transformations such as rotations, translations, scaling, and skewing.
 Changing styles, and animating a stroke are also easy thank to the language straightforward expressions.
-You can see more examples based on the basic concepts of this tutorial on our [CodePen collection](https://codepen.io/collection/DbqLwL/)
+For more examples based on the basic concepts of this tutorial, you can visit our [CodePen collection](https://codepen.io/collection/DbqLwL/)

 We wish you a very good luck to create your own CSS animation on SVG.
 Don't hesitate to send us your feedback on this tutorial, or to share your CSS animation creations!